 \section{Abstract}

-We give a geometric interpretation of the coefficients of the HOMFLYPT polynomial of any link in the three-sphere as counts of holomorphic curves.
-The curves counted live in the resolved conifold where they have boundary on a shifted copy of the link conormal, as predicted by Ooguri and Vafa \cite{OV}.
-To prove this, we introduce a new method to define invariant counts of holomorphic curves with Lagrangian boundary: we show geometrically that the wall crossing associated to boundary bubbling \emph{is} the framed skein relation.
-It then follows that counting holomorphic curves by the class of their boundary in the skein of the Lagrangian brane gives a deformation invariant curve count.
-This is a mathematically rigorous incarnation of the fact that boundaries of open topological strings create line defects in Chern-Simons theory as described by Witten \cite{Witten}.
+We study 1-parameter families of holomorphic curves with Lagrangian boundary in Calabi-Yau 3-folds.
+We show that the expected codimension one phenomena can be organized to match the HOMFLYPT skein relations from quantum topology.
+It follows that counting holomorphic curves by the class of their boundaries in the skein module of the Lagrangian gives a deformation invariant result.
+This is a mathematically rigorous incarnation of Witten's assertion that boundaries of open topological strings create line defects in Chern-Simons theory \cite{Witten}.

-The technical key to skein invariance is a new compactness result: if the Gromov limit of $J$-holomorphic immersions collapses a curve component, then its image has a singularity worse than a node.
+Using this theory, we rigorously establish the following prediction of Ooguri and Vafa: the coefficients of the HOMFLYPT polynomial of a link in the three-sphere count the holomorphic curves in the resolved conifold, with boundary on (a push-off of) the link conormal.